RajVarunCTRL/RajVarunCTRL/README.md

 - **FutureBanking-LAN**: Developed with HTML, CSS, and PHP, featuring secure authentication and user authorization within a LAN environment.
 - **TinyChat**: An application that detects obscenity and inappropriate content that is being sent in chats, etc.
+- **SPARK**: Smart Portal Access and Redirection Kit, as the name states it's a python based application for Smart Login process without the need of visiting a website.
+Made for SOPHOS ( CaaS ) Portal Logins.